BrandonRackley/dev-101-june-2021/03-from-hobbyist-to-professional-modules-functions-and-testing/README.md

-# Day 3: JavaScript and the DOM
+# Day 3: From Hobbyist to Professional: Modules, Functions and Testing

 ## Keyboard 3